Strider0531/DeepLabV3plus/README.md

 - Recognition from image:

-Open FFlask_Api_DeepLabV3+.ipynb notebook, put your ngrok token and run all cells.
-Use webpage for uploading image with human (in png format).
+Open Flask_Api_DeepLabV3+.ipynb notebook, put your ngrok token and run all cells.
+Use webpage for uploading image with human (in .png format).
 Click on "predict image" button, after that API must demonstrate resulted image with input image and mask.

 - Training of custom DeepLabV3+ model in Colab: